dougeby/IntuneDocs/intune/get-support.md

 ![View support cases](./media/get-support/view-support-tickets.png)

 - Only the support cases that you open by using the new workflow are visible from within this workflow.
-To view them, use a Help and Support view from the Device Management console or from an Intune blade in the Azure portal.
+To view them, use a Help and support view from the Device Management console or from an Intune blade in the Azure portal.
 These cases have numbers that are eight digits long.
 You can also view these cases from the Microsoft 365 admin center.

-- Cases that you opened when not using the Intune Help and Support experience are unchanged.
-To view them, you must use a help and support view that isn't part of the Intune experience, or Device Management dashboard.
+- Cases that you opened when not using the Intune Help and support experience are unchanged.
+To view them, you must use a Help and support view that isn't part of the Intune experience, or Device Management dashboard.
 These cases have numbers that start with **117** or **118** and are 15 digits long.
 To view them:

     1. Sign in to  Azure (<https://portal.azure.com>) with your Intune admin credentials, select the *?* icon in the upper-right corner of the portal, and then select *Help + support* to go to the [Azure Help + support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) page.

     2. On the **Help + support** page you can view the list of **Recent support requests**, and select them to view additional details.

-## Azure Help and Support experience
+## Azure Help + support experience
-The following information describes the Azure Help and Support experience which remains accessible from the Azure portal when you use the left navigation pane **Help and Support**, or use the **?** option in the upper-right corner of the portal.
-Access to this experience from Intune specific blades in the Azure portal is replaced with a new [help and support experience](#help-and-support-experience) beginning in January of 2019.
+The following information describes the Azure Help and Support experience which remains accessible from the Azure portal when you use the left navigation pane **Help + support**, or use the **?** option in the upper-right corner of the portal.
+Beginning in January of 2019, you cannot access the Azure *Help + support* experience from *Help and support* as found on the Intune blades.

-### Get context-sensitive help
-After you sign in to the Azure portal and open Intune, you can select **Help and support** from any Intune blade in the Azure portal to view solutions to common problems for that area of Intune.

-If the common solutions don't help, you can select **support request** to create a new support request that opens to the **Basics** tab of the Azure *Help + support* page.
-To continue and create a support ticket, go to *step 3* in the following procedure, [Create an online support ticket](#create-an-online-support-ticket).

 ### Create an online support ticket